commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 ## 6. Start the REST API
 Each full node can start up its own REST API service.
-This will allow it to expose some endpoints that can be used in order to query the chain state at any moment.
+This allows it to expose some endpoints that can be used in order to query the chain state at any moment.

 If you want to start such a service, you need to change the parameters of your `~/.commercionetwork/config/app.toml` as follow